 Tips To Avoid Buying A Sick Teacup Yorkie 1.If possible, only deal with a reputable breeder that you can meet in person.
 This will help you avoid unscrupulous "puppy mills".

 2. Call the breeder first to ask them about their dogs, what the conditions are like at the breeder's premises, if they could provide references to previous customers, etc. This will show the breeder that you're an educated, serious buyer.
 3. Visit the breeder's premises to see how the dogs are raised, the condition of the parents and to get to meet the available dogs.
 Resist the temptation to go home with a dog at any cost.
 4.Ask the breeder to see their breeder license and the veterinary records for the dog you are considering.
-5. Once you've purchased a dog, make an appointment with your vet to give your new dog a thorough exam and to get to know him in case of future issues.
+5. Once you have purchased a dog, make an appointment with your vet to give your new dog a thorough exam and to get to know him in case of future issues.

 Hypoglycemia: Hypoglycemia is not an illness and can be prevented with proper diet and nutrition.
 Our warranty does not cover for this syndrome and it is buyer's responsibility to prevent their puppy from hypoglycemia.
 Hypoglycemia is a syndrome that occurs primarily in toy breeds between 6 and 12 weeks of age.
 A hypoglycemic attack is often precipitated by stress.
 The typical signs are listlessness, depression, staggering gait, muscular weakness, and tremors, especially of the face.
 Puppies with a severe drop in blood sugar develop seizures or become stuporous and go into a coma.
 Death can follow.
 This particular sequence of symptoms is not always seen though.
 For example, some puppies exhibit only weakness or a wobbly gait.
 Occasionally a puppy who seemed just fine is found in coma.